ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### Participant capacity

 As a project leader it is important that you do not overstretch yourself.
-Try to estimate the maximum number of people you think you can have on your team you feel comfortable with.
+Try to estimate the maximum number of people you would be comfortable having on your team.

 ### Integration

-How would your project integrate a physicist/imager/clinician/psychologist/computational scientist/maker/artist/lawyer as collaborator?
+How would your project integrate a physicist/imager/clinician/psychologist/computational scientist/maker/artist/lawyer as a collaborator?

 You can check the Mozilla Open Leadership material on [personas](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) and [contribution guidelines](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/).

 ### Coding skills

--   no coding sills required
+-   no coding skills required

 or use the table below